GuenterQuast/PhyPraKit/builddoc/index.rst

 Installation:
 -------------

-To use PhyPraKit, it is sufficient to place the the directory `PhyPraKit` and all the files in it in the same directory as the python scripts importing it.
+To use PhyPraKit, it is sufficient to place the directory `PhyPraKit` and all the files in it in the same directory as the python scripts importing it.

 Installation via `pip` is also supported.
 After downloading, execute:

 ``pip install --user .``